-Things like menstruations, pregnancy, child birth, menopause etc. bring a lot of complications in a woman’s life.
-They have to deal with cramps, sharp jolts of pain, and dull aches throughout their lives.
-Lower abdominal pain is very common in women and this indicates so many things.
-In order to find out the real cause of lower abdominal pain, you have to distinguish different types of lower abdominal pain.
-Here are some of the causes of lower stomach pain in women according to obstetrician and gynaecologist.
+Menstruation, pregnancy, childbirth, menopause etc. add many complications to the life of a woman.
+We have to deal with cramps, sharp jolts of pain, and dull aches throughout our lives.
+Lower abdominal pain in women is very common and it can mean a variety of things.
+To find out the true cause of your lower abdominal pain, it various forms have to be differentiated.
+Based on feedback from obstetricians and gynaecologists, some of the causes of lower stomach pain are as follows.

 - Hormonal Problem

-Conditions such as cystitis (inflammation in the urinary bladder) and Urinary Tract Infection also cause pain in lower abdomen.
-In most cases, cystitis is a common problem and it can pass away in 2-3 days, however, when it does not go away, it can bring more complications such as Urinary Tract Infection.
-Interestingly, cystitis or inflammation of urinary bladder is also a result of Urinary Tract Infection.
-Urinary Tract Infection can occur in men and women of all ages, however, it is more common in women.
+Lower abdomen pain can also be a symptom of diseases such as cystitis (inflammation in the urinary bladder) and Urinary Tract Infection.
+Cystitis is a common condition and generally heals in 2-3 days.
+However, when it continues for longer, it might be a sign of a more serious case such as Urinary Tract Infection.
+It is worth noting that cystitis or inflammation of urinary bladder also come as a result of Urinary Tract Infection.
+Urinary Tract Infection is common in men and women of all ages, however, it usually affects more women.

-Cystitis can occur for various reasons, such as friction during sex, using perfumed soap or shower gel in the vaginal area etc. Urinary Tract Infection can due be poor hygiene during menstruation, pregnancy, or even diabetics.
-Urinary Tract Infection can be a serious problem if not addressed timely.
+There are various causes to Cystitis, such as sexual friction, the use of scented soap or gel in the vaginal area etc. Urinary Tract Infection can also be a result of minimal vaginal hygiene during menstruation, pregnancy, or even diabetics.
+Urinary Tract Infection can become a serious condition if not treated on time.

-Sometimes lower abdominal pain is also a result of hormonal imbalance.
-If you have hypothyroid or hyperthyroid, you might experience pain in lower abdomen.
-Thyroid disease and celiac disease can cause a hormonal imbalance in your body resulting in pain the lower half of your body.
+Lower abdominal pain is also a symptom of hormonal desequilibrium.
+Whether you experience hypothyroid or hyperthyroid, the stomach pressure will be greater.
+Thyroid disease and celiac disease may result in hormonal deficiency in your body that can cause the suffering the lower half of your body.